-The labour market is so tight that businesses are not in a position to turn potential workers away.
+The supply of people seeking seasonal work in fishing and offshore aquaculture is limited in large parts of the industry that businesses are not in a position to turn potential workers away.
 Labour and skills shortages have long been an issue for the seafood industry - for example, due to an aging workforce and limited capacity to employ young people.